-Some say Confucius coined this saying (or words to this effect): a journey of 1,000 miles starts with the first step”.
-It is certainly true of the embroidery journey.
+Some say Confucius coined this saying (or words to this effect): a journey of 1,000 miles starts with the first step.
+It is certainly true of embroidery.
 Even the most skilled embroiderer began by learning simple stitching.

-Our What’s next? classes build on these beginnings.
-They are designed for new embroiderers who are looking to take their next few steps—to learn ways to apply designs, use stitches in a different style and even just how to start a stitching piece.
-Like stepping stones upwards, they are designed to help new embroiderers to progressively expand their skills and prepare them for more advanced or specialised classes.
+Our ‘What’s next?’ classes are for those looking to take their next few steps—to learn ways to apply designs, use stitches in a different style and even just how to start a stitching piece.
+Like stepping stones upwards, they are designed to help new embroiderers progressively expand their skills and prepare them for more advanced or specialised classes.
 Three classes will be offered during 2018, open to all Guild members.

-Sunday 18 June, 2017 @ 9.30 am – 2.00 pm
+Sunday 25 March, 2018 @ 9.30 am – 2.00 pm

 (with a lunch break)

 For the first class, students are to bring their own colour selection of stranded cotton threads and needles.
 A list of colours will be provided.
 Own choice of fabric can be used and the student will learn how to transfer a design onto fabric, experiment with known stitches and learn some new ones.

 $12.00 for kit including fabric (for those who contact the tutor early) or $5.00 without fabric, payable to the Tutor on the day.